Lindsey Graham, without thorns, ridiculed for her latest demonstration of subservience to Donald Trump - ExBulletin

 Lindsey Graham, without thorns, ridiculed for her latest demonstration of subservience to Donald Trump

-Senator Lindsey Graham (RS.C.) was criticized as flabby on Wednesday when he said the 2024 Republican presidential nomination was Donald Trumps if he wanted to, hailed the former president as the real GOP leader and said he would not support the Senate minority Leader Mitch McConnells (R-Ky.) returns as Republican leader in the Senate if McConnell has not been nice to Trump.
+Senator Lindsey Graham (RS.C.) was criticized on Wednesday for saying the 2024 Republican presidential nomination was Donald Trumps if he wanted to, hailed the former president as the real leader of the GOP and said that he wouldn’t back Sen. Mitch McConnells (R-Ky.) returning as Senate leader if McConnell wasn’t nice to Trump.

 If you want to be a Republican leader in the House or Senate, you have to have a working relationship with President Donald Trump, Graham told Fox News Sean Hannity.
 He’s the most important Republican since Ronald Reagan.
 That’s his nomination if he wants it, and I think hell will be re-elected in 2024.

-Graham praised McConnell for working with Trump to elect three Supreme Court justices and pass tax cuts.
-However, relations have deteriorated between the two men, following Trump’s incitement to the deadly riot on the United States Capitol in 2021.
+Graham praised McConnell for working with Trump to install three Supreme Court justices and pass tax cuts.
+Relations between the two deteriorated, however, after Trump incited the U.S. Capitol riot in 2021 in his unsuccessful quest to reverse his electoral defeat.

 Watch Graham’s comments here: